yngveha/FIAT/README.md

 Injected faults that are not observed by the ordinary checkers will be reported as an error.

 To have both FIAT-tests and ordinary tests run together, using a queue for assertion errors allowes the test to parse errors differently when run in FIAT- or ordinary tests.

-[^1]: In GHDL 4.0.0, release does not work properly, thus the FIAT test sequence may have to be moved after the ordinary tests when using this tool (see comments in the code).